Trump pledges woman for court, pushes Senate to move on pick

 McConnell did not specify the timing.
 But trying for confirmation in a lame-duck session after the Nov.
 3 election, if Trump had lost to Biden or Republicans had lost the Senate, would carry further political complications.

-Democrats immediate denounced McConnell’s move as hypocritical, pointing out that he refused to call hearings for Garland 237 days before the 2016 election.
+Democrats immediately denounced McConnell’s move as hypocritical, pointing out that he refused to call hearings for Garland 237 days before the 2016 election.
 The 2020 election is 46 days away.

 The average number of days to confirm a justice, according to the Congressional Research Service, is 69, which would be after the election.
 But some Republicans quickly noted that Ginsburg was confirmed in just 42 days.
 Obama waited more than a month to nominate Garland after Justice Antonin Scalia died in February 2016.

-Note: This story has been corrected to show that Biden’s campaign says Biden would not release names of potential Supreme Court nominees before the election, not that he would.